 Trucking dispatchers are non-emergency personnel.

 Emergency dispatchers take care of distress calls and work with emergency services like ambulance, fire department, or police.
 The rates of emergency dispatchers are higher (about $18 an hour), while trucking dispatchers who are employed with a company earn around $15/hour.

-A freelancer dispatcher is paid with commissions (either prepaid or by the number of load/freight/job closed within a week).
-On average, a dispatcher could handle around 3 to 5 trucks at a time with each truck bringing you in an average income of $1000/month, so that’s around $3000 to $5000 monthly.
+A freelancer dispatcher is paid on commissions (either prepaid or by the amount of load, freight, or jobs closed within a week).
+On average, a dispatcher can handle around 3 to 5 trucks at a time with each truck bringing you in an average income of $1000/month, so that’s around $3000 to $5000 monthly.

 This is the main reason why many prefer being independent truck dispatchers to being tied to just one company.